tauri-apps/tao/README.md

 TAO provides the following features, which can be enabled in your `Cargo.toml` file:

 - `serde`: Enables serialization/deserialization of certain types with [Serde](https://crates.io/crates/serde).
-- `tray`: Enables system tray and more menu item variants on **Linux**.
-  This feature requires either `libayatana-appindicator` or `libappindicator` package installed.
-  You can still create those types if you disable it.
-They just don't create the actual objects.
-We set this flag because some implementations require more installed packages.

 ## Platform-specific notes